AI Courses for Kids: The 10 Best Online Classes Compared

 Limitations: Self-paced means no live instructor.
 Children who need real-time guidance may want to supplement with live classes.
 The curriculum is concept-first โ kids wanting to jump straight into coding projects may prefer a project-based approach initially.

-For kids who learn best through conversation and real-time feedback, live online classes offer something self-paced apps cannot: a human teacher who answers questions on the spot and holds the child accountable.
+For kids who learn best through conversation and real-time feedback, live online AI classes offer something self-paced apps cannot: a human teacher who answers questions on the spot and holds the child accountable.
+Here are the three most established providers.

 Create & Learn